 7. $200 Airline Incidental Fee Credit [$200]

-The Amex Business Platinum card — like The Platinum Card® from American Express — includes a $200 airline incidental credit.
+The Amex Business Platinum card — like The Platinum Card® from American Express — includes an up to $200 airline incidental credit.
 This can be used to cover things like baggage fees, seat assignment costs, and lounge passes for an airline of your choice.

 Just charge your eligible purchase to your Amex Business Platinum card to use this credit.
 It will automatically be refunded to your account in the form of a statement credit within 4 weeks.
 However, you may need to call American Express if it takes longer.
 Just make sure to activate the benefit on your card’s Benefits page on the American Express dashboard before you make a qualifying charge.